osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/v1/configuration/pi-adapter-for-structured-data-files-data-source-configuration.md

     **Notes:**

     * If you installed the adapter to listen on a non-default port, update `5590` to the port number in use.
-    * If you use a component ID other than `StructuredDataFiles1`, update the endpoint with your chosen component ID.
+    * If you use a component ID other than `StructuredDataFiles1`, update the endpoint with the component ID.
     * For a list of other REST operations you can perform, like updating or deleting a data source configuration, see [REST URLs](#rest-urls).
     <br/>
     <br/>

-1. Configure data selection.
+1. Configure data selection. <!---I wouldn't make this a numbered step.
+I would have it be two sentences after the steps, ala a post-req. --->

     For more information, see [PI Adapter for Structured Data Files data selection configuration](xref:PIAdapterForStructuredDataFilesDataSelectionConfiguration).